nodejs/node/doc/api/errors.md

 <a id="ERR_INVALID_ARG_TYPE"></a>
 ### ERR_INVALID_ARG_TYPE

-An argument of the wrong type has been passed to a Node.js API.
+An argument of the wrong type was passed to a Node.js API.

 <a id="ERR_INVALID_ARG_VALUE"></a>
 ### ERR_INVALID_ARG_VALUE

-An invalid or unsupported value has been passed for a given argument.
+An invalid or unsupported value was passed for a given argument.

 <a id="ERR_INVALID_ARRAY_LENGTH"></a>
 ### ERR_INVALID_ARRAY_LENGTH

-An Array is not of the expected length or in a valid range.
+An Array was not of the expected length or in a valid range.

 <a id="ERR_INVALID_ASYNC_ID"></a>
 ### ERR_INVALID_ASYNC_ID

 An invalid `asyncId` or `triggerAsyncId` was passed using `AsyncHooks`.
 An id less than -1 should never happen.

 <a id="ERR_INVALID_BUFFER_SIZE"></a>
 ### ERR_INVALID_BUFFER_SIZE

-A swap was performed on a `Buffer` but its size is not compatible with the operation.
+A swap was performed on a `Buffer` but its size was not compatible with the operation.

 <a id="ERR_INVALID_CALLBACK"></a>
 ### ERR_INVALID_CALLBACK

-A callback function is required and has not been provided to a Node.js API.
+A callback function was required but was not been provided to a Node.js API.

 <a id="ERR_INVALID_CHAR"></a>
 ### ERR_INVALID_CHAR

-Invalid characters are detected in headers.
+Invalid characters were detected in headers.

 <a id="ERR_INVALID_CURSOR_POS"></a>
 ### ERR_INVALID_CURSOR_POS